In recent articles, we’ve discussed some different theories which attempt to explain what causes the gold and silver prices to move. We mentioned the:

 Back to the common bullish view of Ireland’s wisdom, what of the opinions of the 64,300 people who sold their gold to Ireland (assuming the average seller sold an ounce)?
 Surely, these people believed the price will go down?

-How could we have known that the UK government was foolish to sell back then, and the anonymous 12,699,250 buyers were right?
+How could we have known that the UK government was foolish to sell back then and that the anonymous 12,699,250 buyers were right?
 Whereas today, the Irish bureaucrats are right, and the 64,300 sellers are wrong?

 However, we would observe that if people buy gold based on a mistake, they may be quick to sell when they realize their error.
 Nobody wins, and some of these folks may never return to the gold market again, having learned the wrong lesson.